Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

   - good user experience
   - understand how it fits in the model and if there are better ways
   - check that there are no downstream effects

-## Project Management
-Flow of tickets:
-- Create ticket for any task expected to take more than 30 minutes
-  - Tickets should be created as as checklis
-  - Tickets should be tagged to ensure we can track how BI supports the business
-- Move ticket along its stages (backlog, in progress, in review, done)
-- In review is when the business reviews.
-Completed is only after business approved functionality
-- Notify Slack after work is completed

-Business ticket creation:
-- Done in a form with required fields in the project management tool (avoid working from questions posted in e.g. Slack)
--

 ### Prioritization
 BI work on a high level is split between ad hoc requests and projects.
 You'll need to find a balance between the two.